DKerp/Horst/README.md

 ## Status

-The database does currently not support durability.
+The database does not yet support durability.
 That means your data will be lost after a restart.
-You also have to manually delete the data from the directory.
-There is also no shapshot creation mechanism, which means outdated data is never deleted.
+You also currently have to manually delete the data from the directory.
+There is also no shapshot creation mechanism yet, which means outdated data is never deleted.
 Finally there is currently no way to delete a certain key from the database.

 Everything else is working correctly and can in theory already be used.